Staging at Duck & Waffle

 I watched Lewis the CDP on the station plate both with hands and with tweezers.
 He let me use the tweezers at one point to help him plate up the eel dish, which is when Dan came over to see how I was doing.
 He looked at the tweezers and whispered to me with a smile, “God gave us fingers!”

 The rest of my day was spent watching the various dishes in different stages of creation and talking with Dan at the pass.
-We discussed his recipe book, the wildly popular signature duck and waffles dish and the sudden loss of your stomach when going up in the Heron Tower lift.
+We discussed his recipe book, the wildly popular signature duck and waffles dish and the sudden loss of your stomach when going up or down in the Heron Tower lift.